MileHacker Logo

 Agostinho Neto International Airport PNR

 PNR is the sole international airport serving Pointe-Noire, handling both domestic and international flights.
-It's the main aerial gateway to the city.
+It is the main aerial gateway to the city.

 Airlines & Routes

-• International: Ethiopian Airlines, France's National airline, Royal Air Maroc, Air The coast of'Ivoire.
+• International: Ethiopian Airlines, France's National airline, Royal Air Maroc, Air Côte d'Ivoire.

 • Regional/Domestic: Trans Air Congo (to Brazzaville).

 • Connections often through The Capital of ethiopia, Casablanca, Abidjan.
-Direct flights out Of paris (CDG).
+Direct flights from Paris (CDG).

 Airport Facilities & Transfers